 If a student is reluctant to seek help

-- tell the student what you know about the staff and service
+- Tell them what you know about the staff and service.

 Give the student our contact information.
 Remind the student that our services are free and strictly confidential.